Dish Rack Buying Guide: 5 Best Types for Your Kitchen

 Dish Drying Mats

-While not a “rack” in the traditional sense, these flat mats provide a soft, absorbent surface for drying dishes.
+While not a traditional rack, these flat mats provide a soft, absorbent surface for drying dishes.
 Some are silicone, others microfiber.

 • Pros: Highly flexible, easy to store, can protect countertops, simple to clean.